Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Discussion

-\subsection{Recommendations for toolkit design}
+\subsection{Recommendations for Toolkit Design}

 Practitioners will continue to require support in enacting ethics in AI, and toolkits are one potential approach to provide such support, as evidenced by their ongoing popularity.
+Although much of this paper has focused on a critical analysis of toolkits, we offer suggestions for toolkit design following the ``practical turn'' in values in design research \cite[pg9]{flanagan2014values}---i.e., if we accept that toolkits can embody and promote particular social values, we might consider an additional (or alternative) set of values in the design of toolkits.
+We acknowledge that toolkits alone will not solve all the problems of addressing AI ethics, but they can nevertheless be improved to better consider the social and organizational contexts where they might be deployed.

 Our findings suggest three concrete recommendations for improving toolkits' potential to support the work of AI ethics.
 Toolkits should: (1) provide support for the non-technical dimensions of AI ethics work; (2) support the work of engaging with stakeholders from non-technical backgrounds; (3) structure the work of AI ethics as a problem for collective action.